sophiemazor/pelz_2022/README.md

 # Pelz et al., 2022 Replication

+### This is a guide to the repository for the replication of Pelz et al., 2022.

 ## Experiment Stimuli

-Raw stimuli can be found in both the Images and Videos folder.
+##### Raw stimuli can be found in both the Images and Videos folder.
 The full JsPsych code can be found under index.html in the main folder.

 ## Data

-### The Raw Data can be found under the Data folder.
+##### The Raw Data can be found under the Data folder.
 The columns are as follows:

 #### Official_ID: